 Taking the next steps

 If you are thinking about joining us, clearly, we want you to feel confident that our course is the right one for you before you commit.
-Therefore, we offer a Free Introductory day in the three locations where we provide training (London, Edinburgh and Berlin).
-In this day, you can find out more about the world of coaching, our Transformational Coaching approach and Animas more generally.
+Therefore, we offer a free virtual introductory day.
+During this day, you can find out more about the world of coaching, our Transformational Coaching approach and Animas more generally.
 Please feel free to come along – this will allow you to get a real sense of whether we’re the right training provider for you.
 Alternatively, feel free to book a call directly with one of our course consultants here, where you can ask any questions you have about the course, or indeed speak with them about enrolling if you’re ready to do so.

 Thanks for reading this article, and if you do decide to jump on board with us, we look forward to welcoming you on your learning journey!

 Interested in finding out more about becoming a life coach?

 If you would like us to help tell your story or you would like to share your coaching niche, philosophy or agenda in the form of a blog, like this one – contact Sam to express your interest: firstname.lastname@example.org